There is now a list view when adding scenes to a storyboard. It works when replacing as well!

 - When using video shot in portrait mode as an asset in a placeholder the video is rotated so it's facing the right way up.

-Read more in the API Reference Academy section
+Read more in the developers' site.

 - Developer Mode - As a developer, and while working on developing your API calls, you no longer have to waste valuable rendering credits.
 Instead you can now use our developer mode.
 This will substitute credits for a watermark, and some extra limitations you can learn about in the API Interface article.